Youth Engagement Support (YES) Staff

 Position Requirements:

-Moderate local travel required related to resident and program needs, to include accompaniment to doctor and dental visits, field trip activities, as well as occasional travel for training
+Moderate local travel required related to participant and program needs, to include accompaniment to doctors and dental visits, field trip activities, as well as occasional travel for training

 Travel also required as needed for Emergency Room visits

-Ability to lift objects up to 25 pounds and drive company vehicles as needed
+Ability to lift objects up to 25 pounds and drive company vehicle as needed

-Ability to administer physical restraints as governed by policies and procedures of programs (training will be provided)
+Ability to administer therapeutic holds as governed by policies and procedures of programs

 Clean Motor Vehicle Record